asabaylus/react-command-palette/examples/sampleAtomTheme.md

 Atom is the default theme.
 However you may wish to tweak the theme to better meet your projects needs.

 CommandPalette comes with the Atom theme by default.
-There are three base components that need to be styled, the _trigger_, _react-modal_ and _react-autosuggest_ components.
+There are three base components that need to be styled, the _trigger_, _spinner_, _react-modal_ and _react-autosuggest_ components.
 All three can be styled at once via the `theme` prop.

 Try it on [CodeSandbox](https://codesandbox.io/s/hfqjn)